Sweet Dog

 Fade the target

-Cut the paper in half, then to a quarter, then take it off, one step at a time.
-If they get lost without the target, put a small piece back for a few tries before fading again.
+Cut the paper in half, keep one half stuck on, then a quarter, then take it off altogether: one step at a time.
+If he gets lost without the target, stick a small piece back on for a few tries, then remove it again, more gradually.

 6